-Perhaps you found a great early deal on onion sets, maybe you have grown your own sets for planting in the spring or maybe you just didn’t get to plant them last season.
-Whatever the case, you need to store them until you are ready for planting onion sets in your garden.
+Perhaps you found a great early deal on onion sets;; maybe you have grown your own sets for planting in the spring; or maybe you just didn’t get around to planting them last season.
+Whatever the case, you need to store the onion sets until you’re ready for planting onion sets in your garden.
 How to store onion sets is as easy as 1-2-3.

 Storing Onion Sets – Step 1